 There are three Safe Harbors in Affordability that can be used since not all employers know the total household income of each employee.
 ALE employers can utilize one of the following safe harbors per ICHRA class of employee.

-• Federal Poverty Level (FPL) Safe Harbor 2024 – Each year, Department of Health and Human Services (HHS) publishes the annual FPL.
-For the 2024 tax year, the mainland FPL for a household size of one at $14,580 is used.
-That would mean that $101.94 is the max contribution an employee can make to the lowest cost silver plan.
-For employees working in Alaska, the rate is $127.31 per month, while the rate in Hawaii is $117.25 per month.
+- Federal Poverty Level (FPL) Safe Harbor 2025– Each year, Department of Health and Human Services (HHS) publishes the annual FPL.
+For the 2024 tax year, the mainland FPL for a household size of one at $15,060 is used.
+That would mean that $113.20 is the max contribution an employee can make to the lowest cost silver plan.
+For employees working in Alaska, the rate is $141.38 per month, while the rate in Hawaii is $130.11 per month.
+ALEs may use any FPL guidelines in effect within six months before the first day of the plan year, providing employers ample time to calculate employee contributions in advance of the plan’s open enrollment period.,

 With Hourly Employees the monthly rate of pay is calculated using 130 hours, regardless of the actual hours worked.
 For non-hourly employees, affordability is based on their monthly salary at the beginning of the coverage period.